philosowaffle/peloton-to-garmin/docs/install/docker.md

 ### Image flavors

-1. `stable` / `latest` - By default the base tag points to the headless version of P2G
+1. `stable`- By default the base tag points to the headless version of P2G
+2. `console-latest` - By default points to the latest version of the headless version of P2G
-1. `api-stable` / `api-latest` - Used in conjunction with the `webui` image, provides the API and server for P2G user interface
+3. `api-stable` / `api-latest` - Used in conjunction with the `webui` image, provides the API and server for P2G user interface
-1. `webui-stable` / `webui-latest` - Used in conjunction with the `api` image, provides a P2G web user interface
+4. `webui-stable` / `webui-latest` - Used in conjunction with the `api` image, provides a P2G web user interface

 ### Tag versioning